Online Foundations of Cybersecurity Certificate

 Academic and Research Reputation

 Michigan Tech’s cybersecurity research program has been recognized nationally for its academic and research excellence.
-In fact, MTU has been designated as a National Center of Academic Excellence in Cyber Research (CAE-R) by the U.S. National Security Agency (NSA) This CAE-R designation, which recognizes Michigan Tech as meeting rigorous requirements set forth by the NSA, extends through the 2029 academic year.
+In fact, MTU has been designated as a National Center of Academic Excellence in Cyber Research (CAE-R) by the U.S. National Security Agency (NSA) This CAE-R designation, which establishes that Michigan Tech has met the rigorous requirements set forth by the NSA, extends through the 2029 academic year.

 Explore the Curriculum.

-In this 9-credit certificate, you will learn how to identify and describe the foundational principles of securing a computer system and securing a computer network; and the foundational principles of secure software development and apply them effectively.
+In this 9-credit certificate, you will learn how to identify and describe the foundational principles of securing both a computer system and a computer network.
+You'll also study the foundational principles of secure software development and apply them effectively.

 To acquire these expertise and skills, you will enroll in three required courses.